Teen Mania Ministries

-Teen Mania International was an Evangelical Christian youth organization located in Dallas, Texas (formerly Garden Valley, Texas).
+Teen Mania International was an evangelical Christian youth organization located in Dallas, Texas (formerly Garden Valley, Texas).
 Teen Mania focused primarily on four key programs, with a few additional smaller endeavors.
 It was one of the largest Christian youth organizations in the U.S.

 Its primary program included "Acquire the Fire" events, described by one writer as "a mix of pep rally, rock concert and church service," that were held in over 30 cities across the United States and Canada each year.
 The ministry focused much of its energy towards its domestic and overseas mission trips, operated under the title "Global Expeditions".
 Teen Mania operated a one-year-long residential leadership training program on its campus, titled the Honor Academy, aimed towards high school graduates, and college students.

 The ministry faced criticism for its use of overtly militaristic symbolism, as well as techniques that have been compared as similar to military training.
 This aggressive element is reflected in the vision statement: "To build an engaged ensemble of young people that are: radical, passionate, resilient, informed revolutionaries that will take the Gospel to the nations and multiply by teaching others to do the same."
 Teen Mania has also been criticized by some former interns and employees for what they characterize as spiritual abuse and financial mismanagement.
-In its final years it faced significant financial difficulties, including a foreclosure on their campus, a lawsuit for breach of contract, and over $5.2 million in negative assets.
+In its final years it faced significant financial difficulties, including a foreclosure on the campus, a lawsuit for breach of contract, and over $5.2 million in negative assets.

 In February 2014 the ministry changed its name to "Teen Mania International" as part of a move from Garden Valley to Dallas after defaulting on the mortgage on their campus.
 In May 2014, Teen Mania announced that it would be expanding its work to include overseas churches.

 In December 2015, founder Ron Luce announced via Christianity Today that they "would cease operations," effectively shutting down all of its operations.
 Teen Mania filed for Chapter 7 Bankruptcy on December 17, 2015, closing the ministry permanently.

 Denomination

-Teen Mania was not affiliated with a specific denomination; the organization works with local churches of various denominations as a para-church organization, while providing its programs and other resources for youth, parents and church leaders.
+Teen Mania was not affiliated with a specific denomination; the organization worked with local churches of various denominations as a para-church organization, while providing its programs and other resources for youth, parents and church leaders.

 Founder

 Ron Luce was the president and founder of Teen Mania Ministries.
-He and his wife Katie founded Teen Mania in Tulsa, Oklahoma in 1986.
+He and his wife Katie founded Teen Mania in Tulsa, Oklahoma, in 1986.
 Luce has publicly condemned "purveyors of popular culture" as "the enemy," who according to Luce are "terrorists, virtue terrorists, that are destroying our kids... they're raping virgin teenage America on the sidewalk, and everybody's walking by and acting like everything's OK.
 And it's just not OK."

 Ron and Katie Luce claimed they did not receive royalties for any product that was sold through the ministry or used for fundraising or other promotional purposes by Teen Mania.